ansible/molecule/doc/source/installation.rst

   Please avoid using ``--editable``/``-e`` `development mode`_ when installing Molecule with Pip.
 This not very well supported and only needed when doing development.
-  For contributing purposes, it's already integrated with ``tox`` properly.
+  For contributing purposes, you can rely on the tox command line interface.
+Please see :ref:`our testing guide <Testing>` for further details.

   .. _`development mode`:
      https://setuptools.readthedocs.io/en/latest\